EUSEC

 Adds supply-chain, cryptography and the statutory registration and reporting duties.

-Very important entity 15
+Essential entity 15

 The full criteria set, including effectiveness review, management oversight, board training and audit readiness.